November 16, 2021

 Reckless as a naked babe riding a horse without reins,

-abandoned to joy with the welcome Sun
+abandoned to joy with the welcome sun—

 this is the season I’ve done nothing but receive.

-Down the street the town’s water reserves overflow
+Down the street the town’s water reserves overflow.

-flowers and fruit.
 The dog comes running when I call.

-My favorite of all favorite seasons.
-I savor it
+My favorite season— I savor it,

 Then the yard and the small field out back

-fill with flittering things, butterflies, dragonflies
+fill with flittering things—butterflies, dragonflies,

-and great white moths circle the porch light.
+white moths circling the porch light.

-Aphids invade the Foxtail Barley.
-The ranch cat’s kittens
+The ranch cat’s kittens gone.

 This has happened before.